 Former artist in residence at The Open Data Institute (London), ArtSway (New Forest, England), Oriel Mostyn (Year of the Artist residency, Llandudno, Wales), University of Edinburgh, University of Cambridge, Timespan Museum and Archive (Helmsdale, Scotland), Wysing Arts Centre (Cambridge, England), OCAT (Shenzhen, China), and a Berwick Gymnasium Artist Fellow (Arts Council England & English Heritage).

 PRESS AND MEDIA COVERAGE OF ME AND MY WORK INCLUDES:

-a-n, Art Monthly, The Art Newspaper, BBC local radio, The Big Issue, Cabinet, Channel 4 Television (UK), China Daily, Dazed & Confused, The Evening Standard (London), The Face, Flux, Frieze, i-d (UK), IDN (Japan), The Guardian, Guardian Culture Pros, The Independent, The Independent on Sunday, LBC, Mac Format, MAP, Metro, QTV (China), Realtime (Australia), Resonance FM, The Sci-Fi Channel (UK), Scotland on Sunday, SFX, The Times (UK), Wired.
+a-n, Art Monthly, The Art Newspaper, BBC national and local radio, The Big Issue, Cabinet, Channel 4 Television (UK), China Daily, Dazed & Confused, The Evening Standard (London), The Face, Flux, Frieze, i-d (UK), IDN (Japan), The Guardian, Guardian Culture Pros, The Independent, The Independent on Sunday, LBC, Mac Format, MAP, Metro, QTV (China), Realtime (Australia), Resonance FM, The Sci-Fi Channel (UK), Scotland on Sunday, SFX, The Times (UK), Wired.

 British Fusion (in development) as part of residency at Pervasive Media Studio, Watershed, Bristol.